filipeqm94/budget-assist/CONTRIBUTING.md

    - Navigate to the directory on your computer that you cloned the repository to.
    - Type `git checkout -b your-new-branch-name`.
    - Keep your branch focused on addressing one issue or feature to keep branches clean and manageable.

 4. **Make Your Changes**
    - Open the files in your preferred text editor and make your changes.
+   - For any logical changes in `.tsx` files, please ensure you write corresponding unit tests.
+We use Jest and React Testing Library for testing.
+All new logic must be accompanied by thorough tests to validate functionality.
    - Keep your changes succinct and focused.
 Add comments to your code where necessary.

 5. **Commit Your Changes**